stevencombs/retrocombs.github.io/_posts/2014/2014-12-13-aldi-holiday-battery-lights-to-usb.md

 ---
 layout: post
-title: ALDI Holiday battery lights to USB
+title: 'HOWTO: ALDI Holiday battery lights to USB'
 author: Steven B. Combs, Ph.D.
 email: steven.combs@gmail.com
 date: 2014-12-13 21:00
 category: electronics
 comments: yes
+tags:
+  - howto
+  - electronics
+  - aldi
+  - usb
+  - led
 ---

 Nikki purchased a set of ALDI holiday lights for me a couple of weeks ago.
 I believe they were around $8.00.
 They run on two AA batteries (3v) and can switch between off, constantly on, or blinking.
 Although the batteries have yet to die, my goal was to provide power via a USB port (5v) on my Macs or [Chromebook](http://www.stevencombs.com/chrome.html).
 You've probably seen USB light sets for sale at Target and Walgreens and they usually cost around $15 to $20.
 The beauty of these USB powered lights is that they turn on when the computer is on and off when you power down or the computer goes to sleep.